 Using SCM's and recycled aggregate as a way to contribute to achieving this LEED credit will affect project design and concrete trade professionals.
-Concrete specifications for large-scale commercial LEED buildings requirements will require new submittal data from concrete contractors and manufacturers.
+Concrete specifications for large-scale commercial LEED buildings are typically developed by the project structural engineer.
+As the LEED Rating System grows in use, engineers, contractors and producers will need to increase their familiarity with issues related to recycled content in concrete design mixes.
+Regardless of who develops the design mix specifications, LEED documentation requirements will require new submittal data from concrete contractors and manufacturers.